f5devcentral/f5-big-iq-pm-team/f5-bigiq-connectivityChecks/README.md

 ```

 BIG-IP/BIG-IQ ssh users and private keys are optionals. **root** user is used by default if nothing is specified and the passwords will be asked.

+In order to have the tool working correctly and perform all the necessary checks, you will need to have port 22 open from the BIG-IQ CM servers toward BIG-IQ DCD(s) and BIG-IP(s).